 I do know though that Shutter Speed determines how long the shutter stays open, thus controlling the exposure to the image sensor.

+The slower the shutter speed-the more light that will reach your film.
 So in the case of a waterfall and you want to capture it so it looks like the water is held in suspension you need to have a slow shutter speed so you achieve this look.

+The faster the shutter speed-the less light will reach your film.
 So in the case of a child running in a sports day race you need to have a really fast shutter speed to freeze the action and avoid blurry images.

 Then we went onto Aperture - Regulates the amount of light passing through the diaphragm opening in a camera lens when the photograph is taken.
 Aperture size is recorded as f stops, the larger the f stop the smaller the diaphragm opening is.
 This diagram is taken from Photography The Resource Page